ConjurTech/slate/source/includes/api/_tickers.html.md

 # Tickers

-The tickers section consists of endpoints that allow retrieval of market data on Switcheo Exchange.
+This tickers section consists of endpoints that allow retrieval of market data on Switcheo Exchange.
 Authentication is not required for these endpoints.